comododragon/vivado-fsmgen/README.md

 ## Operation Filtering and Printing

-In order to explore certain aspects of the generated FSM, FSMGen can print in the graph LLVM IR operations through selected filters.
+In order to explore certain aspects of the generated FSM, FSMGen can print LLVM IR operations in the graph through selected filters.
 You can use this feature through the ```-f FILTER``` argument.
-Supported features for now:
+Supported filters for now:

 * ```ddr```: operations related to off-chip access;
 * ```float```: floating-point arithmetic.